OmPreetham/Instafilter/README.md

-# Instafilter SwiftData - 100 Days of SwiftUI
+# Instafilter - 100 Days of SwiftUI

 ## Overview

-Welcome to Instafilter SwiftData!
+Welcome to Instafilter!
 This project is part of the 100 Days of SwiftUI series.

 ## Introduction